pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v5-9/index.md

 ### Lots of improvements to the documentation

 This release also includes several improvements and new features to the CLI for Microsoft 365 documentation site.
-A whole of bunch of typos have been exterminated from existence, several headers have been correct to be more aligned with all the other headers and much more.
-Like mentioned, there are also a few new features added.
+A whole of bunch of typos have been exterminated from existence, several headers have been corrected to be more aligned with all the other headers and much more.
+Like mentioned before, there are also a few new features added.

 Are all the samples a bit overwhelming and is a bit confusing to find the correct one for you?
-The samples have been updated with tags to make it much easier to find.
-A modification has been made on the introduction page to showcase all the available tags.
+The samples have been updated with tags which make it much easier to find.
+A modification has been made on the [introduction page](https://pnp.github.io/cli-microsoft365/sample-scripts/) to showcase all the available tags.

 ![CLI for Microsoft 365 samples introduction](./images/samples.png)

-Another improvement is the start of something great.
+We also made an improvement which is the start of something great.
 We will be updating all our command documentation to include the response output.
-A few commands have been updated to include the response but their is still a lot of work for all our other commands.
+A few commands have been updated already with their response, but there is still a lot of work left to include this for all other commands.
 This is where we need **your help**.
 We created a whole lot of issues to include the response output for several commands.
-If you feel like writing some documentation be sure to take a look at [issue #3754](https://github.com/pnp/cli-microsoft365/issues/3754).
+If you feel like writing some documentation be sure to take a look at this [response output epic issue](https://github.com/pnp/cli-microsoft365/issues/3754).

 ![CLI for Microsoft 365 output response](./images/response.png)

-Many more improvements have been made.
+Of course we can not cover everything in this blog post, many more improvements have been made.
 Check out the [release notes](https://pnp.github.io/cli-microsoft365/about/release-notes/#changes) to get more insight.

 ### Sending attachments with outlook

-Another notable change is the update to the outlook mail send command.
-This allows you to add multiple attachments to the command.
+Another notable change is the update to the `outlook mail send` command.
+You are now able to add attachments to your emails.

 Send an email with multiple attachments.